iurifq/pronto-dialyzer/README.md

     $ gem install pronto-dialyzer

-After the gem is installed, [Pronto] will already be detected the Dialyzer runner.
+After the gem is installed, [Pronto] will already detect the Dialyzer runner.

 ## Usage